mccright/rand-notes/COVID-19-Notes.md

 >According to a study published by the National Bureau of Economic Research in September 2022, rates of excess deaths were 76 percent higher among Republicans than Democrats throughout the pandemic.
 The gap was much smaller in 2020; it then grew almost sevenfold with the arrival of vaccines.
 [David Wallace-Wells, NYT.
 April 24, 2023](https://www.nytimes.com/interactive/2023/04/24/magazine/dr-fauci-pandemic.html)

 An [authoratative study published in The Lancet, April 2023](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(23)00461-0/fulltext), reported that "our results show that states where a greater fraction of the population voted for the Republican Party's 2020 presidential candidate, on average, had more infections and more total COVID-19 deaths (*per 100,000*) for the entire study period.
 Those findings are consistent with other studies."
+The authors found that higher education appears to be a material antidote to materially negative partisan healthcare behaviors: "An important exception emerged in our results: we found an association between strong health systems and vaccine coverage in Republican-leaning states with higher mean years of education](https://www.thelancet.com/journals/lancet/article/PIIS0140-6736(23)00461-0/fulltext#back-bib74).

 Although these facts have been covered widely in the news and on social media.
 They appear to have little to no impact on well documented partisan healthcare behaviors, along with related impacts.